Skip to main contentSkip to main navigationSkip to footer content

 In cases of minor violations of state statute, city and county ordinances, or University rules, regulations or policies, campus police or security officers may, in addition to, or in lieu of criminal charges, refer violators to the Dean of Students Office for disciplinary action under the Code of Student Conduct.

 Through coordination with local law enforcement agencies, any criminal activity engaged in by students at off-campus locations is monitored and recorded.
-This information is provided to the Dean of Students Office for any action or follow-up that may be required.
+This information is provided to the Office of the Dean of Students for any action or follow-up that may be required.

 Criminal charges filed by Saint Xavier University police officers are heard in the First Municipal District (City of Chicago) or the Fifth Municipal District of the Circuit Court of Cook County.
 Failure to appear in court could result in the judge issuing a bond forfeiture arrest warrant.